-If the IESO receives two or more capacity auction offers at the same price for the last available quantity, the capacity auction offer with the earlier time stamp shall be selected as the successful capacity auction offer (MR Ch.7 s.18.7.5).

 Once the capacity auction clearing price and quantity are set, the IESO shall determine for each obligation period, the capacity obligations for each capacity auction participant and its capacity auction resource(s) (MR Ch.7 s.18.7.4).
 Resources with a capacity obligation will be designated a capacity auction resource for the duration of the capacity auction commitment period.